New Clark City Sports Hub: Athletics Stadium

-The main stadium, which had its design was derived from Mount Pinatubo, had its posts and facade made from lahar or volcanic debris from the volcano.
+The main stadium, whose design was derived from Mount Pinatubo, had its posts and facade made from lahar debris from the volcano.
 Its ringed roofline was made to resemble a crater and be defined by a series of curving canopies.
-The main facade or the main entrance is covered by glassframes.
+The main entrance is covered by glass frames.
 The stadium's pillars are painted orange to represent the local sunset.